mozilla/addons-server/docs/api/topics/ratings.rst

     **Request**:

     :query app: the ID or slug of the app whose ratings are to be returned.
-    :query user: the ID of the user whose ratings are to be returned.
+    :query user: the ID of the user or `mine` whose ratings are to be returned.

+    The value `mine` can be used to filter ratings belonging to the currently logged in user.

     Plus standard :ref:`list-query-params-label`.